YottaDB/YDBDoc/MessageRecovery/errors.rst

 CRYPTKEYTOOBIG
 -----------------------

-CRYPTKEYTOOBIG, CRYPTKEYTOOBIG, Specified key has length xxxx, which is greater than the maximum allowed key length yyyy
+CRYPTKEYTOOBIG, Specified key has length xxxx, which is greater than the maximum allowed key length yyyy

 Run Time Error: A key name value specified with the [I|O]KEY deviceparameter on an OPEN or USE command is too long.